Tired of your marketing getting little results?

 Although I may always not agree with the views of either of the companies, I do appreciate and support their stringent non-negotiable of being closed on Sunday.
 To them, Sunday is for family, and they want their employees to have this time to enjoy.

 Being closed on Sunday, every Sunday is a huge financial loss, but one that they are willing to take for their values.

 Whether you agree with them or not, you can see that the money doesn’t matter; the non-negotiable does.

 Could you stand behind your values if it meant losing millions of dollars?

 When you clearly define what is important to you and are prepared to follow through the money won’t matter.
-Any judgement from others won’t matter.
+Any judgment from others won’t matter.
 These are promises you are prepared to keep, no matter what.
 (Powerful stuff here.)

 So how can you start to define what your non-negotiables are and implement a plan that works for you?